A Test of the Adaptive Market Hypothesis using a Time-Varying AR Model in Japan: Empirical Results

-We find that the time path of the effects of an exogenous shocks vary widely with time.
-Then, we calculate the time-varying long-run multipliers to analyze the total effects of shocks.
-Figure \ref{amhjp_fig5} shows that the total effects of shocks, the degree of market efficiency, changes over time.\footnote{We report the approximative confidence intervals for each period by using the delta method in figure \ref{amhjp_fig5}.
-And the bootstrap $p$-test rejects the null hypothesis that any AR coefficients vectors are zero at 1\% significant levels.}

-The degree of market efficiency declines (rises) in the period of bubbles (panics: market crashes, and economic crises) as is obvious from the table \ref{amhjp_table3}.
-In periods of bubble with full of unreliable information, some investors could gain huge windfalls, which suggests that the market is inefficient; in periods of panic, an average investor hardly beats the stock market overall, which suggests that the market is efficient.

-We can confirm that there are significant three differences between the TOPIX and TSE2 about the degree of market efficiency.
-First, the degree of market efficiency of the TSE2 is lower than the TOPIX ones in most periods.
-Second, the degree of market efficiency of the TSE2 fluctuates more widely than the TOPIX ones.
-Third, the degree of market efficiency of the TOPIX is less volatile since the burst of the bubble economy, but TSE2 ones is not.
+We confirm three significant differences between the TOPIX and TSE2 in terms of the degree of market efficiency.
+First, the market efficiency of the TSE2 is lower than that of the TOPIX in most periods (the averages of the TOPIX and TSE2 are about 0.46 and 0.72, respectively).
+Second, the market efficiency of the TSE2 fluctuates more widely than that of the TOPIX.
+In fact, the standard deviations of the degrees of the TOPIX and TSE2 are about 0.16 and 0.24, respectively.
+Third, the market efficiency of the TOPIX has been less volatile since the bursting of the bubble economy in March 1991, but that of the TSE2 has not.\footnote{See the index of business conditions by the Cabinet Office, Government of Japan (\url{http://www.esri.cao.go.jp/en/stat/di/di-e.html}).}

-We consider that the following fact might explain those differences occurring in the Japanese stock market.
-There are differences in criteria for listing between the TOPIX and TSE2: (1) number of shareholders, (2) tradable shares, and (3) market capitalization of shares listed.
-Those facts indicate that trading volumes and the degree of market liberalization are quite different between the TOPIX and TSE2 since Japanese financial big bang (see also table \ref{amhjp_table3}).
-Figure \ref{amhjp_fig5} also shows that the degree of market efficiency of the TOPIX not only varies with time, but also evolves over time since the burst of the bubble economy.
-In particular, the degree of market efficiency of the TOPIX soon reflects the shock of ``Bankruptcy of Lehman Brothers'', but the TSE2 ones does not.
-Our empirical results suggest that the AMH of \citet{lo2004amh,lo2005rem} for data of the more qualified stock market in Japan.
+The different criteria for listing on the TOPIX and TSE2 in terms of the number of shareholders, tradable shares, and market capitalization of the shares listed might explain these differences in the Japanese stock market.

+In particular, Figure \ref{amhjp_fig2} shows that trading volumes and market capitalizations are quite different between the TOPIX and TSE2.
+Those facts indicate that trade openness have been different between the two markets.\footnote{\citet{lim2011toi} show that trade openness is associated with stock market efficiency in 23 developing countries.} Figure \ref{amhjp_fig1} also shows that the degree of market efficiency of the TOPIX not only varies over time, but also has evolved since the bursting of the bubble economy in the early 1990s.
+The market efficiency of the TOPIX reflects the shock of the Asian financial crisis, Lehman Brothers bankruptcy, and monetary easing by the Bank of Japan since April 2013, whereas that of the TSE2 does not.\footnote{Our empirical result on the TOPIX is consistent with that presented in \citet{kim2008aas} who test the Martingale hypothesis in 1990s Asian stock markets by using the multiple variance ratio test.} Our empirical results thus support \citetapos{lo2004amh} AMH in the Japanese qualified stock market.